Partners reveal progress in Tower Life Residences project

 By Edmond Ortiz

-Officials with the team that is redeveloping the 97-year-old Tower Life from an office and retail building into an apartment highrise said April 21 that they are pushing back their originally slated opening period of fall 2026 to sometime in 2027.
+Officials with the team that is redeveloping the 97-year-old Tower Life from an office and retail building into an apartment high-rise recently said they are entering a phased delivery to accommodate early pre-leasing in 2027, allowing tenants to move in floor-by-floor instead of awaiting total completion of the building’s conversion.

 Local reporters and staffers from the San Antonio City Council District 1 office were among the special guests who toured Tower Life Residences and got a progress update from project leaders April 21.